gasconma1960/Final-Project-Mortgage-Rate-Genie/README.md

 One-hot encoding identifies all unique column values and splits the single categorical column into a series of columns, each containing information about a single unique categorical value.

 The next step was to assemble the architecture of the deep learning model.
 In this project, we used Keras, a deep learning API from TensorFlow 2.
 Our input layer included the independent variables like loan amount and credit scores.
-We created two hidden layers with 495 and 275 nodes, respectively.
-As a rule of thumb, hidden layers should have 2/3 the number of neurons as the input features.
+We created two hidden layers with 495 and 297 nodes, respectively.
 Finally, our out put layer consists of a single node; the output of this node is the predicted value of the dependent variable - in this case, interest rate.

+-model selection

+model run through 5 epochs

+## Results
+![model evaluation]

+y-intercept: 0.011

+Coefficients
+*X1 (Loan Amount): -0.115
+*X2 (Credit Score): -0.079
+*X3 (Loan Term): -0.049
+*X4 (Down Payment): 0.064
+*X5 (Property Type_Condo): -0.003
+    (Property Type_Multi-Family): 0.099
+    (Property Type_Single-Family): -0.100
+    (Property Typer_Townhouse): 0.087

+## Discussion
+-Limitations/shortcomings of deep learning model - cannot determine feature weight

 ## **Communication Channels use for The Project**
 - Slack